LedFx/LedFx/README.rst

 capable of receiving data either via the E1.31 sACN protocol or a generic (simple) UDP protocol.

-For more information see the `configuration docs`_.
+For more information see the :doc:`Configuration Docs <configuring>`.

 ..
 Demos
 .. ---------